mwarddev/montys-inn/README.md

 ### Google Oauth2

 Credentials was imported from the installed Goole Outh2 to allow Python to access [Google Sheets](https://www.google.co.uk/sheets/about/).

+### Google Sheets

+[Google Sheets](https://www.google.co.uk/sheets/about/) was used to store and manipulate all data for the app.

 ## Testing